 Ted Moser, LMT, CPMT II, CIMT

 There are many alternatives, copies, and knock-offs out there trying to jump on the fascial therapy bandwagon.
 There is Rolfing and its spin-off, Structural Integration.
 There's Fascial Manipulation.
-There's even Fascial Massage.
+There's Fascial Massage and Fascial Manipulation.
 But all these fall victim to the same left-brain intellectualization that limits the opportunity for real healing.
 These modalities focus on the physical tissue only and put the practitioner in a position of power as "healer" over the patient.
 My training with John Barnes has helped me to understand, by first-hand experience, that true healing comes from within.
 As a modality, MFR helps the patient heal themselves.
 The practitioner merely invites the patient to get their ego out of the way and let their consciousness--their higher self--do the real work.
 This kind of empowerment is missing from the alternatives.
+Interestingly, in a recent research study testing the effectiveness of different modalities on resolving fascial restrictions by measuring both electrical and thermal conductivity of tissue, it was Myofascial Release that showed the greatest change in before and after measurements.

 I now have over 170 hours, nine courses, of hands-on training with John Barnes under my belt.
 Not only have I learned the techniques, but also the philosophy: In order for healing to occur, the body must be addressed as the comprehensive, complex entity that it is.
 That is to say that we are more than just physical beings, we are energetic beings too.
 True healing requires integration of the two.
 This is the principle of healing that must be applied along with the techniques.